"If we spoke a different language, we would perceive a somewhat different world."

 About arriving, living and working in Russia

 How expensive is life in Russia?
 Will I earn enough to cover living costs?
+How much will my salary be?

 The money you earn as a Work-Study should cover around 80% - 100% of your living costs in Russia, although this does depend on the number of hours you teach, how often you like to go out and whether you plan to make lots of trips and excursions.
 Day to day living costs in St Petersburg, Volgograd and Samara are lower than in Moscow; provided you avoid expat hang-outs in Moscow, the cost of living there is still lower than in the West.
 The prices below should only be considered a rough guide (take the upper limits for Moscow and the lower limits for Volgograd and Samara, with St Petersburg somewhere in between):